Gear61/Imber-Documents/Privacy Policy.md

 ### Information collected through our App

-In Short:  We collect information regarding your mobile device, push notifications, and Facebook permissions when you use our App.
+In Short: We collect information regarding your mobile device and push notifications.

 If you use our App, we also collect the following information:
 - Mobile Device Access.
 We may request access or permission to certain features from your mobile device, including your mobile device's social media accounts, storage, and other features.
 If you wish to change our access or permissions, you may do so in your device's settings.
 - Push Notifications.
 We may request to send you push notifications regarding your account or certain features of the App.
 If you wish to opt-out from receiving these types of communications, you may turn them off in your device's settings.
-- Facebook Permissions.
-We by default access your Facebook basic account information, including your name, email, gender, birthday, current city, and profile picture URL, as well as other information that you choose to make public.
-We may also request access to other permissions related to your account, such as friends, checkins, and likes, and you may choose to grant or deny us access to each individual permission.
-For more information regarding Facebook permissions, refer to the Facebook Permissions Reference page.

 This information is primarily needed to maintain the security and operation of our App, for troubleshooting and for our internal analytics and reporting purposes.

 ## 2. HOW DO WE USE YOUR INFORMATION?

 In Short: We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.

 We use personal information collected via our App for a variety of business purposes described below.
 We process your personal information for these purposes in reliance on our legitimate business interests, in order to enter into or perform a contract with you, with your consent, and/or for compliance with our legal obligations.
 We indicate the specific processing grounds we rely on next to each purpose listed below.